-Kids' Inpatient Database (KID) is a unique database of hospital inpatient stays for children 18 years of age and younger.
-The 1997 and 2000 KID was specifically designed to permit researchers to study a broad range of conditions and procedures related to child health issues.
-The KID is created and released every three years.
-For more information, visit the HCUP User Support Website at http://www.hcup-us.ahrq.gov or contact the HCUP Central Distributor (see below).
+Kids' Inpatient Database (KID) is a unique database of hospital inpatient stays for children.
+The KID has been produced every three years since 1997 and was specifically designed to permit researchers to study a broad range of conditions and procedures related to child health issues.